matti-82/easy-git/README.md

 case for almost all users.
 If you want to pull and push from/to multiple servers from a single local repository, you will still need the basic Git.

 ## Installation
 Easy-Git is only available for Linux and Unix.
-Simply create a symlink to **eg** in a directory that is in the PATH variable, e.g. /usr/bin
+Choose a directory that is in the PATH variable (e.g. /usr/bin) and either copy **eg** there or create a symlink to it.
+Make sure that eg has executable permission.
+That should be the case if you cloned the repo, but if you downloaded the ZIP file the permission must be set manually.
 To get a list of available commands, run eg without parameters.